 (Note: It’s brilliantly cathartic- and has some screeching, lewd moments of profanity.
-If you want the safe-for-work gist of it, see Tampa Red’s much older version below.)
+If you want the safe-for-work gist of it, see Tampa Red’s much older version farther below.)

 Still, it does not conclusively answer the etymological question, as outlined in this NYT piece.
 But what a great expression.

 Here’s a bluesy, righteous version by Marion Williams, closer to the content of the Reverend’s sermon:

 Thanks to Ben Brandt, who shared this fantastic Charlie Parr version with me.
 If you want a sweetly mournful come-down from the above versions, this will do it.

 So there’s your piece of North Americana for the day.

 Lomax, Alan.
 The Folk Songs of North America: In the English Language.
 Garden City, NY: Doubleday, 1960.

 Solomon, Alana.
 “Dead Cat on the Line.”
 Ortolana Studio & Press.
 Ortolana Studio & Press, 27 Oct.
 2016.